UPDATED NEW ROUNDTABLE ADDED PERTH 3 DECEMBER 2019.

-At the Perth event we investigated a key question that emerged in the inaugural Roundtable event in December 2018, whether Western Australia needs a $100m VC fund.
+At the Perth event in July we investigated a key question that emerged in the inaugural Roundtable event in December 2018, whether Western Australia needs a $100m VC fund.
 The Sydney Roundtable looked at the future of Startup and Tech Funding in Australia and explored issues including trends identified in Techboard’s Australian Startup and Young Tech Company Funding Report for the March quarter 2019.
 Our latest event in Melbourne will feature the launch of the second Australian Startup and Young Tech Company Funding report for FY 2018/19 and a discussion on the future of funding for Australian Fintech Companies.

 Techboard co-founder Peter van Bruchem explained: “We have been tracking startup and tech funding across Australia for almost two years, even longer in WA, and are leading up to our second annual Australian Startup and Young Tech Company Funding Report.
 Our data is feeding into the national discourse on startups, with inclusion in critical publications like StartupAus’ Crossroads report.
 Through our work we can pick up and highlight trends and our Techboard Roundtables are a way we can explore these trends and add to the discourse, raising the profile of the importance of funding Startups and Tech in this country.”